Hario Skerton Plus

 - Sibling models (Mini-Slim, Skerton Pro) share the ceramic-burr + plastic-body pattern

-Categories: Coffee Grinders
+Categories: Hand Grinders

 Sources